VICIWUOHA/python-tests-tutorial/pytest_tests/README.md

 To run `pytest` tests, simply use the `pytest` command followed by the test file or directory.
 Common commands include:
 - `pytest` to discover and run all tests in the current directory and subdirectories.
 - `python -m pytest test_file.py` to run tests in a specific file.
-- `pytest -k test_name` to run tests with a specific name.
+- `pytest -k test_name` to run tests with a specific name/pattern.

 Another beautiful use case of pytest is that it can also be used to run your unit test cases using the same commands above.